Operation of Residential Irrigation Timers

 Although application rates of each individual zone should be calculated by the designer, in practice this is rare.

-Application rate may be calculated from the system specifications according to the total area method (Equation 1) or from the sprinkler specifications assuming they are all alike according to the sprinkler spacing method (Equation 2).
-Actual application rates may not match calculated rates due to misadjusted sprinklers, wind drift, pressure problems, etc. For these reasons, it is preferred that the actual application rate be verified by measurement as described in the sections 3 and 4.
+Application rate may be calculated from the system specifications according to the total area method (Equation 1) or from the sprinkler specifications (assuming they are all alike) according to the sprinkler spacing method (Equation 2).
+Actual application rates may not match calculated rates due to misadjusted sprinklers, wind drift, pressure problems, etc. For these reasons, it is preferred that the actual application rate be verified by measurement as described in the next two sections.

 Equation 1.